soybeanjs/soybean-admin/README.md

 ## Introduction

-[`Soybean Admin`](https://github.com/honghuangdc/soybean-admin) is an elegant and powerful admin template, based on the latest front-end technology stack, including Vue3, Vite5, TypeScript, Pinia and UnoCSS.
+[`Soybean Admin`](https://github.com/honghuangdc/soybean-admin) is a clean, elegant, beautiful and powerful admin template, based on the latest front-end technology stack, including Vue3, Vite5, TypeScript, Pinia and UnoCSS.
 It has built-in rich theme configuration and components, strict code specifications, and an automated file routing system.
 In addition, it also uses the online mock data solution based on ApiFox. `Soybean Admin` provides you with a one-stop admin solution, no additional configuration, and out of the box.
 It is also a best practice for learning cutting-edge technologies quickly.

 ## Features